 During the Spring and Summer months we spend a large amount of time recording and monitoring the local reptile and amphibian species, especially the rarer species.
 NMARG's EPS licensed members also help to provide training in reptile and amphibian surveying.

 Anyone wishing to get involved, seeking advice or supplying records are very welcome.
 Please contact Mike Brown at firstname.lastname@example.org

 Our group will continue to record and monitor the populations of the rare Merseyside Sand Lizard in 2012.
 We may not discover any more ‘new’ populations this year, but it is important that we continue to study the known ones, in order to highlight any declines and assess the causes.
 Also, we are concerned that the poor Summer weather during the last 5 years and poor Autumn weather last year may have a serious impact on populations.
 We will also be keenly monitoring the juvenile sand lizards released on a sandy heathland site in our area in 2010 and 2011

-NMARG's first volunteer habitat management task of the current Autumn-Winter season will take place on the weekend of November 24th and 25th, when we will be clearing scrub and small trees from a fixed dune area near Ainsdale in order to improve the habitat for a small colony of Sand Lizards and encourage their spread into the surrounding area.
-This task is being organised jointly with the Gems in the Dunes project.
-Anyone interested in joining us, even if its just for a few hours, please contact Mike Brown by email, on email@example.com
+Our December habitat management task on the Sefton Coast is taking place on the 15th and 16th, when we will be clearing invasive Sea Buckthorn scrub from an area of sand dunes at Ainsdale, to help improve the habitat for Sand Lizards and other important duneland fauna.
+The task is being organised jointly witht he Gems in the Dunes project.
+We are hoping to make a nice big bonfire with the Buckthorn we remove!
+Anyone interested in joining us, please contact Mike Brown, by email, on email@example.com